 Pharmaceutical companies should be prepared for a drug registration process that could stretch over several years.
 Pharmaceutical regulations in Japan are strict, and meeting their high standards takes time.

-Be prepared for delays that may come up due to the rigorous nature of these regulations.
+Be prepared for potential delays due to the rigorous review processes, comprehensive safety evaluations, and the need for extensive clinical data.
 Instead of viewing them as setbacks, consider them as par for the course in a stringent regulatory environment.

 Streamlining the Approval Process and Enhancing Market Positioning